jurgob/jurgo-boemo-blog/content/blog/thinking_in_react_in_few_words/index.md

 # Thinking in React

-This is my version of  [Thinking in React](https://react.dev/learn/thinking-in-react) and the [Tic Tac Toe](https://react.dev/learn/tutorial-tic-tac-toe) tutorial, with Typescript and slot machines.
+In an era dominated by AI agents and vibecoding, mastering the fundamentals has never been more important.
+That's why I created my own version of [Thinking in React](https://react.dev/learn/thinking-in-react) and the [Tic Tac Toe](https://react.dev/learn/tutorial-tic-tac-toe) tutorial, shorter, easier, with Typescript and slot machines.

 Find my code [here](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj?file=README.md)